Ecomm-SystemDesign/Product-API/README.md

 # System Design Capstone

 A backend server application that provides an API for managing product information in an ecommerce system.
 This API supports an existing retail web application with a modernized system able to withstand web scale traffic loads up to 3000 requests per second.
+As part of my team's strategy, we decomposed the pre-existing API into three constituent services: Products, Questions/Answers, and Reviews.
+The focus of this portion of the project is the Product section, which serves four distinct endpoints and retrieves data from six PostgreSQL tables.

 ## Table of Contents